PRTRI8-Star-Nosed-Moles/PawRents/README.md

 # **Features** <br>

 ### **Search Feature** <br>
-When you login and begin to type into the search bar the pets with names containing the typed letters filter out in the marketplace
+When you login and begin to type into the search bar the pets with names containing the typed letters filter out in the marketplace.
 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/3701668/220828415-2f3038b6-27c9-4bd1-a0da-a23e4014cd4b.gif"> <br><br>
 </p>

 ### **Add a Pet** <br>
-You can add pets that you want to rent out adding profile info such as name, breed, age, weight and bio.
+Pet owners can add pets that you want to rent out adding details such as profile info such as name, breed, age, weight and bio.
+After the pet has been added it shows up in their "my pets" section in their account.
+The pet shows in the marketplace once a pet is added.
 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/3701668/220828566-fa34dcf8-97b0-48c4-bf38-ce3da3dc5f54.gif"> <br><br>
 </p>

 ### **Rent a Pet** <br>
-Scroll over the photo and you can view a calendar to choose when you would like to rent the pet.
+Additionally, thre is functionality for the pet renter.
+The pet renter can scroll over the photo and you can view a calendar to choose when you would like to rent the pet.

 # **Tech Stack**